 Bashō: The Narrow Road to the Deep North & Other Travel Sketches, 1966, p.
 33

 The Japanese philosophy of Ikigai ('reason to live') is something I looked into on the side, listening to an audio book (Ken Mogi: The Little Book of Ikigai, 2017) while working, but it turned out to be just as inspiring to me as the art.
 Creativity and flow are seen as a substantial puzzle piece to a fulfilled and purposeful life, along with following principles such as being in the here and now and appreciating the little things.
 I also fully agree with the work ethic of dedicating oneself fully to achieving the best possible outcome of an undertaken project and investing the required amount of practice and time, even if it is only to satisfy one's own expectations while it may make no difference to others.
 In a way, it is straightforward perfectionism.
 I know that I am extremely perfectionistic, but I also know that I become unhappy if I settle for 'enough' knowing that I could do better if I invested more time and energy.
 I cannot simply ignore that urge.
 Doing and being just 'enough' won't make you grow.
 The so often promised peace of mind coming from that sentiment I much rather get from knowing for certain that I do my best when I can.

 As I was unable to continue etching due to the corona virus pandemic, I kept making sketches and drafts for the remaining 13 etchings in pencil, but still, four months of full-time work were lost.
-In July I was lucky to find a press for sale and seized the opportunity so that I may continue this project and also make many more in the future independently.
+In July I was lucky to find a press for sale and seized the opportunity so that I was able to continue this project and also make many more in the future independently.

 4: Artist’s Bio